ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 - **Configuration for Challenges**:
   - **Obstacle Challenge (final submitted version)**: Only **one** Medium Motor on `OUTPUT_D` drives the differential (the gear of the second motor is physically removed).
   - **Open Challenge**: A **second** Medium Motor can be connected to `OUTPUT_C` and mechanically coupled to the same differential gear for extra torque and higher speed (both motors synchronized in code).
 This configuration is fully WRO-compliant because the two motors drive a single mechanical output (the differential).
-- **Description**: The ShahroodRC robot uses **one or two** EV3 Medium Motors for propulsion (`motor_b` on `OUTPUT_D`, and optionally `motor_c` on `OUTPUT_C` in Open Challenge) that drive the rear wheels via a reinforced LEGO differential.
+- **Description**: The ShahroodRC robot uses **one or two** EV3 Medium Motors for propulsion
+  (`motor_b` on `OUTPUT_D`, and `motor_c` on `OUTPUT_C` **only in the Open Challenge**).
+  Both 20-tooth gears of the motors drive a **shared 12-tooth gear**.
+  A 20-tooth gear on the same axle as the 12-tooth gear then drives the 24-tooth differential gear.
+  **Final gear ratio = (20:12) × (20:24) = 25:18 ≈ 1.39:1**
+  (≈39% speed reduction, ≈39% torque increase vs direct drive).
+  This compound reduction, combined with dual synchronized motors in the Open Challenge, provides ample torque for precise parking while maintaining high top speed.
 The steering is performed by a single Medium Motor (`motor_a` on `OUTPUT_B`) connected to a rack-and-pinion mechanism.
 Medium Motors were chosen over Large Motors because of their significantly lower weight (120 g vs 170 g) and sufficient torque for our 1.0–1.2 kg robot.
-A **1:1.5 gear reduction** (20-tooth → 12-tooth + 36-tooth gear) on the propulsion side increases effective torque during low-speed parking maneuvers and reduces motor stalling.
+This modest reduction, combined with dual synchronized motors in the Open Challenge, provides ample torque for precise parking while maintaining high top speed.
-- **Lessons Learned**: Initial 1:1 direct drive caused excessive motor strain and stalling during sharp parking turns.
-Switching to a 1:1.5 reduction ratio dramatically improved reliability and reduced current spikes from ~600 mA to ~400 mA during parking.
+- **Lessons Learned**: Early tests with near-direct drive showed occasional motor strain/stalling during tight parking maneuvers.
+The final 20-12-20-24 compound gear train + dual-motor option in the Open Challenge dramatically increased available torque, reducing peak current from ≈600 mA to ≈400 mA during parking and completely eliminating stalling.
 Adding the second drive motor (Open Challenge only) further eliminated any remaining strain at higher speeds.
 - **Implementation Impact**: Precise encoder-based control (`on_for_degrees`, `on_for_rotations`) enabled the parking sequence to complete in **under 10 seconds** with almost zero slippage.
 The modular drive design (single/dual motor) allowed us to optimize separately for torque (Obstacle) and speed (Open) without hardware redesign.

 ### 🔌 EV3 Motor Cable & Port Architecture